You already have in your basket, do you want add more?

 When you're looking for an affordable electric heater, you should start by identifying the differences between the three varieties that are available.
 This will help you avoid wasting time looking at a heater that isn't suitable for your needs.

-Panel heaters - also known as convection heaters - are incredibly popular for both home and office use.
-They use an internal heating element (usually made of a lightweight metal like aluminium) and a fan to blow warm air around your room.
-This makes the units themselves very compact and lightweight, so they're suitable for use as both portable or wall-mounted heaters.
+Panel heaters make the units themselves very compact and lightweight, so they're suitable for use as both portable or wall-mounted heaters.
 It also means that there's more space left over in the unit to fit energy-saving features, such as open window detectors, into a panel heater.
 As they work by circulating warm air around a room, they're known for creating a cosy feeling around homes and workplaces across the country.
 They're incredibly versatile and can be used in almost any room - as they're so lightweight, they can easily be carried upstairs or around large buildings.

 Outdoor heaters can't use convective heating as there's no point in warming up the air when you're outdoors!
 Instead, they use halogen bulbs which give off large amounts of radiant heat.
 This means you'll feel the warmth from them instantly provided you're close enough to them.
 What this means, though, is that you'll need to position the heater so that the heat rays from the bulb hit every part of your patio - if you're not sat directly in the heat rays, you won't feel any benefit.
 Because of this, most patio heaters are wall-mounted so you can place them above you.